Americans in Paris

 Students will live in a dormitory across the street from the Luxembourg gardens and share rooms.
 Each double room has a mini fridge and a sink.
-Down the hall from the shared rooms are simple kitchens available to heat water just down the hall on each floor.
+Down the hall from the shared rooms are simple kitchens to heat water.

 The following excursions will be part of the program fees:

 - A one hour tour of the Seine

 Additionally, students will be required to "travel" through Paris.
-They will have daily assignments that ask students to explore the history and culture of Americans in Paris through its streets and architecture.
-In addition, students will be asked to visit historical sites, museums, and exhibits (both longstanding and new) that inspired past and current Americans living in Paris.
-Classes are scheduled so that students will also take advantage of trips to other places outside of Paris, such as the south of France, where Americans living in Paris have traditionally gone to escape the winter or the confines of the city.
+They will have daily assignments that ask students to explore the history and culture of Americans in Paris through its streets and architecture, and to visit historical sites, museums, and exhibits (both longstanding and new) that inspired past and current Americans living in Paris.

 Note: The cost of museum entrances is not included in the program fee, but is part of the estimated expenses in the incidentals category.
-Students should plan to budget $160 for entrance fees for required activities.
+Students should plan to budget $413 for entrance fees for required activities.
 Students may want to purchase a Paris Navigo Metro card on their own for about $80.
-For more on program costs, see the Fees page.
+For more on program costs, see the Cost page.

-Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
+Participation in this UC Davis Study Abroad program requires travel to and live, for an extended period, in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.